According to Gartner, 90% of the organizations that fail to control public cloud use will inappropriately share sensitive data, through 2025.

-As the public cloud continues to offer more and more HIPAA-eligible services, those of us at ClearDATA continue to get more and more questions about what this means to the healthcare organizations with whom we work.
-To help address these questions, we’ve compiled a Q&A on this topic with our Chief Privacy & Security Officer and Founder Chris Bowen and Chief Technology Officer and Co-Founder, Matt Ferrari.
+As the public cloud continues to offer more HIPAA-eligible services, those of us at ClearDATA get more and more questions from healthcare organizations about the the difference between HIPAA-eligible and HIPAA-compliant services.
+To help address these questions, we’ve compiled a Q&A on this topic with our Founder and Chief Privacy & Security Officer Chris Bowen.

-For openers Matt, can healthcare organizations use any cloud services they want or are they restricted?
+For openers, can healthcare organizations use any cloud services they want or are they restricted?

 What are my options for HIPAA cloud compliance?